-We may all crave real human connection - something that isn't done through a computer screen.
+We all crave real human connection - something that isn't done through a computer screen.
 Families, couples and those venturing on a solo trip - we have options for you!
 For years, people have chosen to come on safari to disconnect from the fast-paced life and unwind in the stillness of Africa.
 Gathering around a crackling fire with no distractions aside from the sound of crickets in the background.
 Now, more than ever, we need a break.
 With our flexible postponement terms, we recommend you book a trip now and once borders open; you’ll thank yourself.
 Book some space with your family and have the guilt-free holiday you've been looking forward to.
-The rejuvenation that comes with a holiday to you to nature is good for the body and soul!
+The rejuvenation that comes with an escape to nature is good for the body and soul!
 If you want that extra level of exclusivity, you can even book out the camp for your group and hire private vehicles for an additional fee. (contact us now for more information)

 3. Private accommodations

-4. Widely spaced open-air dining
+4. Widely spaced, open-air dining

-5. Open game viewers and outdoor activities
+5. Open game viewers & outdoor activities

 When you're on safari, the environment is your playground - you can enjoy activities and meals in the open, limiting interaction and the possible spread of COVID-19.
 Game drives are considered open-air activities and are, therefore, relatively safe.
 A game drive is unlikely to result in the passing of any respiratory and airborne germs.
 We will, however, adhere to all standard preventive measures.
 Game drive vehicles will be limited to a maximum of six guests unless all guests are travelling in a group.
 Guided walks will be restricted to people within the same group with no more than six guests.
-Canoes will be restricted to a maximum of two people per .
+Canoes will be restricted to a maximum of two people.
 Hand sanitiser and sanitary wipes will be made available for each guest.
 During this time, we ask all guests to provide all their own clothing whilst moving around.
 Regrettably, communal ponchos, warm clothing, rainwear, and blankets won’t be provided.

 7. Active incident reporting systems in place, which urban hotels don’t often have

+This incident reporting system is needed for our core business due to the remote location of operation and useful to repurpose for real-time medical risk assessments.
 During the pandemic, we are required to follow country-specific government procedures to limit the potential spread of the virus and provide treatment to people who may carry the disease.
 Such procedures change regularly, and our expert operational team keep abreast of the alterations and adjust our processes.
 Current requirements can be found on the respective government websites or available from us on request.

-9. Presence of guests in National Parks helps in safeguarding wildlife
+9. Presence of guests in national parks helps in safeguarding wildlife

 At African Bush Camps, we donate $10 per guest bed night to our Foundation in order to cover operational costs.
 Annually, 2,5 percent of ABCs turnover goes towards the Foundation.
-With no guests in camps currently, our Foundation is in more need of funds now more than ever.
+With no guests in camps currently, our Foundation is in need of funds now more than ever.
 When you come to Africa, you are investing in more than just a relaxing holiday, you can help better the lives of those in need and help in the process of self-empowerment through collaboration.
 Interconnected activities such as community empowerment, conservation support and education are supported by our Foundation in the areas in which we operate.

-Overall, we want you to feel comfortable and ready to travel with us again, and we have laid out all our health procedures to ease your mind and offer you a peaceful escape.
+We want you to feel comfortable and ready to travel with us again, and we have laid out all our health procedures to ease your mind and offer you a peaceful escape.